Advanced Computer Techniques: Expansion and diversification

 The most important diversification was into service bureaus, which by 1979 accounted for some 40 percent of the company's revenue.
 These bureaus, which provided their own equipment to handle the data processing needs of clients, were located in New York, Phoenix, Tucson, Edmonton, and Milan, and each tended to specialize in a particular area, such as the Edmonton one reporting on inventory and financial status for the Canadian oil and construction industry.
 There were also consulting offices for various periods of time in London, Paris, Chicago, and Atlanta.
+For overseas engagements, the company tended to bring over U.S. employees, especially ones who were multilingual, rather than attempt to hire locally.
+A compiler for the IBM RPG II language was developed for Olivetti computers, based in Ivrea, Italy.

+In 1975, the nuclear theorist and Hudson Institute founder Herman Kahn became a member of ACT's board of directors.
+Kahn also appeared with Lecht as keynote speakers at the Future Systems Forum.
+This was a prognostication-focused event that ACT headlined or sponsored for a few years beginning in the late 1970s, and that also featured ACT's Robert Fertig.

-The company also began entering the packaged software business, developing compilers and related tools as a product.
-The advent of minicomputers created a market for the compilers and Data General became a major customer.
+The company also began entering the packaged software business.
 But Lecht's visibility within the industry only went so far; the company lacked an effective marketing capability for its products to go further.
 In addition, the company struggled with the transition in business models from customers fully funding projects and owning the end results, to an approach where the company would have to make periodic investments in its own products to keep improving them.

 During the 1970s, the company established an office in Tehran.
 Over time IBM withdrew from that market and the regime of Shah Reza Pahlavi decided to standardize on the Honeywell 6000 series for the Iranian military.
-ACT gained a subcontract from Honeywell's Italian subsidiary to do an inventory system for the Imperial Iranian Air Force and Information Systems Iran.
+ACT gained a subcontract from Honeywell's Italian subsidiary to do an inventory systemompany also began entering the packaged software business.
+But Lecht's visibility for the Imperial Iranian Air Force and Information Systems Iran.
 The name Inter-Act was again used for this venture.
 The contract represented up to a quarter of ACT's business for a while, but then ended without ACT being fully paid, and following the Iranian Revolution, ACT became party to the Iran–United States Claims Tribunal.
 In 1983 it received an award of some $300,000 from the tribunal.